rust-lang/rfcs/text/0000-postfix-match.md

 Method call chains will not lifetime extend their arguments.
 Match statements, however, are notorious for having lifetime extension.
-It is currently unclear if promoting these usecases of match would cause more [subtle bugs](https://fasterthanli.me/articles/a-rust-match-made-in-hell#my-actual-bug), or if it's negligable
+It is currently unclear if promoting these use-cases of match would cause more [subtle bugs](https://fasterthanli.me/articles/a-rust-match-made-in-hell#my-actual-bug), or if it's negligible

 # Future possibilities
 [future-possibilities]: #future-possibilities